-Caesar (Gillard): (eating grapes, ensconced on a divan) Well, I know that if my consort and I must endure such privations as these meager surroundings (waves her hand wanly to indicate the paved portico, the fountain and pond in the centre, with assorted hand maidens and eunuchs surrounding her with fans), then so too should the peasantry!
+Caesar (Gillard): (eating grapes, ensconced on a divan) Well, I know that if my consort and I must endure such privations as these meager surroundings (waves her hand wanly to indicate the paved portico, the fountain and pond in the centre, with assorted hand maidens and eunuchs surrounding her with fans and attending to her every whim), then so too should the peasantry!
 What sort of calamities do you refer to, noble advisor?

-Soothsayer 2 (Steffen): The sky above us, Caesar, will become so overheated through the insidious actions of this black devil Carbonis, causing terrifying tempests which will reap destruction upon houses and villages.
-The extreme heat will also lead to a great pestilence with plagues of locusts and rats.
-A famine will almost certainly ensue by the killing of our livestock and the failure of our crops.
+Soothsayer II (Steffen): The sky above us, Caesar, will become so overheated through the insidious actions of this black devil known as Carbonis, causing terrifying tempests that shall cause untold destruction to our homes and villages.
+The extreme heat shall then lead to a great pestilence with plagues of locusts and rats.
+A famine will then almost certainly ensue by the killing of our livestock and the failure of our crops.
 Finally, the seas will rise violently to swamp the Tiber and inundate Rome itself.
-Not much, in other words, other than the complete destruction of the Empire and all you hold dear, O’ Caesar!*
+Not much, other than the complete destruction of your Empire and all you hold dear, O’ Caesar!*

 *Please note that the standard disclaimer applies to these “projections”, which hereafter remain the sole property of Flim-flam Soothsayer IncTM.
 Any resemblance of these projections to actual predictions is purely coincidental, as these projections should not be expected to show any accuracy or validity for future events, either immediately or distantly.
 While reasonable efforts have been made to ensure the accuracy, completeness and reliability of this advice, we accept no liability whatsoever for the accuracy of or inferences from this projection, or any action as a result of any person’s or group’s interpretation, deduction, conclusion or actions in relying on said projection.49